soundpress/RulesOfNYC/docs/c00/index.rst

    (5) Job built equipment.
 Job built rigging equipment must be designed by a registered design professional who has demonstrated knowledge and experience with rigging.
 Signed and sealed drawings for the job built rigging equipment must be kept at the site at all times.

+   (6) Trimming and balancing loads.
+Loads must be securely slung and balanced before they are set in motion.
+Loads must be trimmed to prevent the dislodgment of any part during raising, lowering, swinging, or transit.

+   (7) Load suspended beneath another load (“Christmas treeing”) prohibited.
+No load may be suspended directly beneath an existing load.

 (e) Slings.
 Slings must be utilized in accordance with the requirements of this subdivision and ASME B30.9.
 Where differences occur between the provisions of this section and referenced standards, the provisions of this section apply.

    (1) Repairs, alterations, and modifications.
 Slings may only be repaired, altered, or modified by the manufacturer of the sling, or an entity authorized by the manufacturer.